-- Site boundaries. - Ownership and any shared maintenance for the boundaries. - The septic tank has been registered with SEPA. - If any alterations requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued.
+- Site boundaries. - Ownership and any shared maintenance responsibilities for the shared stack and roofs. - The septic tank has been registered with SEPA and the rights of access for maintenance. - If any alterations requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued. - If the woodworm has been treated and a guarantee issued. - If there is a parking space with the property. - All details with regards to the post office mail box.